setupyourskills/dew-randomquote/README.md

 # Dew Random Quote

-🌿 **neorg-dew-crumb** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to insert beautifully formatted, randomly fetched quotes into your notes.
+🌿 **Dew Random Quote** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to insert beautifully formatted, randomly fetched quotes into your notes.

-This module is part of the [neorg-dew](https://github.com/setupyourskills/neorg-dew) ecosystem.
+This module is part of the [Neorg Dew](https://github.com/setupyourskills/neorg-dew) ecosystem.

 ## Features